flexera-public/ui-build-tools/README.md

     {
       minify: boolean; // default: true, whether to minify JavaScript code
+      beforeClean: string[]; // tasks that should be run before the clean task
       bundles: {
         name: string;
         dependencies: string[]; // names of other bundles